bruprescott/CTDizzle/Documentation/User_Guide.md

 4. Set up shortcuts as desired.

 #### Setting up the Qduino Mini
 The Qduino Mini is not an officially supported by Arduino.
-It is necessary to download the board package that is specific for the Qduino from the Sparkfun GitHub.
-WARNING: IF THIS STEP IS NOT COMPLETED, YOU RUN THE RISK OF BRICKING YOUR QDUINO WHEN ATTEMPTING TO UPLOAD.
+It is necessary to download the board package that is specific for the Qduino from the Sparkfun GitHub. **IF THIS STEP IS NOT COMPLETED, YOU RUN THE RISK OF BRICKING YOUR QDUINO WHEN ATTEMPTING TO UPLOAD.**

 1. Open the Arduino IDE.
 2. Navigate to File > Preferences